Back to ViTs Hub

 Training Dynamics

-This is a crucial distinction: the CNN's failure mode on small data is overfitting (80% train vs 70% test).
-The ViT's failure mode is underfitting (54% train vs 50% test) -- it cannot even fit the training data well, despite having $8.5\times$ more parameters.
+The failure modes are different.
+The CNN overfits (80% train vs 71% test).
+The ViT underfits (54% train vs 50% test) -- it cannot even fit the training set, despite having $8.5\times$ more parameters.

 Attention Map Analysis

-We extract the attention weights from the last Transformer layer and examine which patches the CLS token attends to.
-Each of the 4 heads produces a $65 \times 65$ attention matrix; we take the CLS token's row (index 0) and the patch columns (indices 1-64), reshaping into an $8 \times 8$ spatial map.
+We extract attention weights from the last Transformer layer and look at which patches the CLS token attends to.
+Each of the 4 heads produces a $65 \times 65$ attention matrix; we take the CLS row (index 0) over the patch columns (indices 1-64) and reshape into an $8 \times 8$ spatial map.

 Observations